nraghu99/CarND-Behavioral-Cloning-P3/writeup_template.md

 The overall strategy for deriving a model architecture was to ...

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+My first step was to use a convolution neural network model similar to the one proposed by nVidia in their research paper

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.
+I ran training on data from all three camera angles and also flipped the image using a random probability between 0 and 1 (o.5 boundary) to add images fro driving in the other direction

-To combat the overfitting, I modified the model so that ...
+To combat the overfitting, I modified the model with Dropouts and L2 regularizations

-Then I ...

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+There were a few spots where the vehicle fell went into the water or could not negtiate a sharp turn, so I had train the model with more epochs so that mse < 0.3

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

 ####2.
 Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (model.py lines 128-150) consisted of a convolution neural network with the following layers and layer sizes

+1. Conv2D, 5 x 5 filet , ELU activation, L2 regularizer

 Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)